 Make sure you pack your hair extensions best friend – Hairapeutix Pre Shampoo treatment to help nourish and keep your extensions in their best state possible.

-This pre shampoo treatment will be able to infuse the hair extensions with much needed moisture, from the essential oils that include; coconut, almond and olive oil, to help rebalance your extensions, giving them that expert shine and soft, silkiness.
+Finalist for star product at the 2019 hair awards, this pre shampoo treatment will be able to infuse the hair extensions with much needed moisture, from the essential oils that include; coconut, almond and olive oil, to help rebalance your extensions, giving them that expert shine and soft, silkiness.

 The pre shampoo treatment will help towards restoring your extensions after you’ve been swimming.
 Alternatively, you could apply the oil before you go swimming and pop your hair up in a bun.
 Avoid getting your hair wet so while you’re swimming or relaxing on a float, the oil can work hard and replenish your hair and hair extensions.
 When you’re done, simply wash it out and follow with shampooing.